jhsu802701/rails_from_scratch_rails5/01-04-rubocop.md

 *  In the config/environments/production.rb file, replace the double-quotes cited by Rubocop, and get rid of the extra spaces it cited.
 Entering the command "rubocop -D" shows that 5 offenses remain.
 *  In the app/helpers/application_helper.rb, app/controllers/application_controller.rb, app/mailers/application_mailer.rb, and app/models/application_record.rb files, add a "#" directly above the "class" statements cited.
 Entering the command "rubocop -D" shows that 1 offense remains.
 * Remove the extra blank lines in the Gemfile that were cited by RuboCop.
 Enter the command "rubocop -D" again.
 There should be just 1 offense remaining.
-* In the bin/spring file, replace the double-quotes cited by RuboCop with single-quotes, and replace the "=" cited with "==".
-Enter the command "rubocop -D" again.
-There should be no violations remaining.
 * Enter the command "sh git_check.sh".
 Everything should proceed as expected.
 * Enter the following commands:
 ```